 There are also other financial benefits to being married.
 Marriage is a contractual agreement that equates to an economic partnership.
 If you are married for at least ten years, even if your marriage ends in divorce, you could be entitled to your spouse's Social Security benefits when you are older.
 You can also benefit from their IRA (Individual Retirement Account) by contributing to your spouse's account or rolling over a deceased spouse's IRA into your own.

 Legally binding yourself to another person gives you legal benefits as well.
 This applies most importantly to legal decision-making benefits.
 As the spouse, you can make medical decisions for your spouse if they, unfortunately, become disabled or sick.
 You also can be there for hospital visits in which family only is allowed.
-If something happens to your spouse, you have the decision-making power on their funeral arrangements if they have not left in their will, and you can also sue for wrongful death on their behalf.
+If something happens to your spouse, you have the decision-making power on their funeral arrangements.
 While the death of your spouse is not the most pleasant thing to think of, you also have inheritance rights to your spouse's estate if they do not have a will.

 While you are living, you also have health and employment benefits.
 Being married means that you can put your spouse on your health insurance, which gives more options in choosing a plan that works best for both of you.
 You can also take leave and bereavement if needed.
 Finally, it makes it easier when having a child, because you don't have to do any paternity questioning.

 With all of the legal and reality out of the way, being married has emotional benefits.
 Having a spouse who gives you emotional and physical support can help you live a longer, happier life.
 And if you ever have any issues working through the marriage, the folks at BetterHelp are here for you.